-Gaelic Orthographic Conventions
+Desired outcome Gaelic Orthographic Conventions

 The most recent Gaelic Orthographic Conventions will be followed in relation to all written materials produced by the public authority.

-The Council has a commitment to adhere to the Gaelic Orthographic Conventions and to apply consistent orthography across all signage and documents.
+Current practice The Council has a commitment to adhere to the Gaelic Orthographic Conventions and to apply consistent orthography across all signage and documents.
 The Gaelic Team contributes to discussions and consultation on corpus issues with other national agencies and partners, thereby contributing to Gaelic development nationally.

-Continue current practice.

-Place-names
+Actions required Continue current practice.
+Target date Yearly throughout The Highland Council GLP 2024-29 Responsibility The Gaelic Team

-Continue to consult and take advice from Ainmean-Àite na h-Alba (AÀA).

-The Council regularly liaises with AÀA, to ensure correct and authoritative forms of Gaelic placenames are used across all signage and documents.
+Desired outcome Place-names Continue to consult and take advice from Ainmean-Àite na h-Alba (AÀA).
+Current practice The Council regularly liaises with AAA, to ensure correct and authoritative forms of Gaelic place-names are used across all signage and documents.
+Actions required Continue current practice.